gardener-attic/gardenctl/README.md

 # How to build it
-Currently, there are no binary builds available, so you need to build it from source.
+Currently, there are no binary builds available, so you need to build it from source or `go get` it.

 ## Prerequisites

 To build `gardenctl` from sources you need to have a running Golang environment with `dep` as dependency management system.
 Moreover, since `gardenctl` allows to execute `kubectl` as well as a running `kubectl` installation is recommended, but not required.
 Please check this [description](https://github.com/gardener/gardener/blob/master/docs/development/local_setup.md) for further details.

-## Build gardenctl from source
+## Build gardenctl

+### From source

 First, you need to create a target folder structure before cloning and building `gardenctl`.